fluteds/batch/readme.md

 - Update Spicetify Marketplace - Updates Spicetify's marketplace
 - Delete Kindle Ads - Deletes ads on plugged in Kindle devices
 - Get Largest Files - Gets the largest files on your device and puts them all in a txt file
+- Stop/Start SSH Tunnel - Starts/Stops a SSH tunnel for tilde.town using port 6667 for IRC

+## Bash

+- Finger SDF - Fetches user info and checks online status of all users
+- Stop/Start SSH Tunnel - Bash version of the Powershell - Starts/Stops a SSH tunnel for tilde.town using port 6667 for IRC
+- Kill Process - Lists and kills all `code-insiders-b` processes, then verifies if none remain

 ## Windows